-Use the db.data.dir property to specify the location where a standby.signal or recovery.conf file will be created.
+Use the db.data.dir property to specify the location to write a recovery file on the primary node of the cluster during promotion.
 This property is required on primary and standby nodes.
 It isn't required on a dedicated witness node.